Back

 Table of contents

-Traditional vending machines frighten people, look scary and not cool.
+Traditional vending machines frighten people — they look scary and not cool.
 It’s inconvenient to pay for products, you can’t check the expiration date before buying and can’t return the products.
 All these things don’t look credible.
 The client’s fridges are made for people — you open the door, take any product, touch it, smell it, check the expiration date, put it back, or take it with you.
 To make the payment process convenient, the clients decided to create a mobile app.

-There were no similar apps on the market, so the clients wanted to create an MVP as fast as possible, validate it, and move forward to the European market.
-They’ve been constructing the fridges themselves, the backend part of the app was also on their shoulders.
+They’ve been constructing the fridges themselves, and the backend part of the app was also on their shoulders.
 What they needed was a proper UI/UX design and development of the frontend part.
 There were three reasons to choose Purrweb:

 • The clients liked our design concepts on Dribbble

 The terms suited both sides, and we started the development off.
-We gathered a team of a project manager, UI/UX designer, and two frontend developers.
+We gathered a team of a project manager, a UI/UX designer, and two frontend developers.

 Interface that matches the fridge